Child and Adolescent Track

 Diagnostic Clinic – Each intern participates in a two and a half hour per week diagnostic clinic in the Child and Adolescent Outpatient Service.
 This experience is designed to provide live supervision of diagnostic work involving children and parents.
 The interns participate on a "diagnostic team" and are observed by the supervising faculty and other members of the team through one-way viewing facilities.
 Each clinical encounter is preceded and followed by group discussion with the supervising faculty member.
 At the completion of each three-week evaluation, the diagnostic findings and recommendations are made to the family.
 Interns often continue to provide treatment to patients seen in Diagnostic Clinic if appropriate.

-Treatments that have been covered in the seminar include: Family Therapy, Behavioral Parenting Treatment, Collaborative Problem Solving, Cognitive Behavioral Therapy for Anxiety, and Depression, Mindfulness Based Interventions, Behavioral Treatment of Encopresis, and Behavioral Treatment of Sleep Disorders.
+Treatments that have been covered in the seminar include: Family Therapy, Behavioral Parenting Treatment, Collaborative Problem Solving, Cognitive Behavioral Therapy for Anxiety, and Depression, Mindfulness Based Interventions, and Acceptance and Commitment Therapy.
 Each section of the seminar includes a didactic component and a supervision component.
 Trainees are required to bring videotaped recordings of therapy sessions to the supervision focused meetings to share with the group and receive feedback.
 Cultural factors are discussed throughout the seminar.

 Multicultural Training Series – Each year opportunities exist for all psychology trainees and psychiatry residents to participate in interdisciplinary multicultural training focused on increased cultural awareness and skill building.